wpzhangz/mixlong/readme.txt

-We provide the R-code to compute the estimators in the real date analysis of Section 4 and in the simulations of Section 5 of the paper.
+The R scripts to compute the estimators in the real data analysis of Section 4 and in the simulations of Section 5 of the paper.
 The code consists of the following files:

 "main_n_par.R"      estimate parameters for the Gaussian model in the simulations